Mental Gear Closet

 WHY should we bother?

 Take my situation for example.
 Was it normal to feel relieved?
 (Yes.)
 The issue was directly addressed and my client’s positive response felt genuine.
-In addition, accidentally oversleeping once in a blue moon is going to happen and is therefore not something to feel shameful or terrible about for days on end.
+In addition, accidentally oversleeping once in a blue moon is going to happen and is therefore not something to feel shameful about for days.
 That would be a sign of “toxic”, unhealthy guilt.

 However, was it equally normal for me to feel “healthy” guilt for inconveniencing my client?
 (Yes!)
 Healthy guilt is what gently reminds and motivates us to do better next time.
-Therefore, both emotions (relief + healthy guilt) were very natural and important to feel in the same moment without discounting one or the other.
+Therefore, both emotions (relief + healthy guilt) were very natural and important to feel in that moment without discounting either.

 HOW can we make space for both?